About Auburn

 The Cayuga County Board of Elections administers all elections for Auburn voters from its office at 160 Genesee Street, Auburn, NY 13021.
 Residents can reach the office at 315-253-1285 or visit www.cayugacounty.us/elections.
 Registration options include the online portal at DMV.NY.gov/more-info/electronic-voter-registration-application, mail-in forms, or in-person registration at the Board's office.
 The registration deadline falls 25 days before each election.
 To qualify, residents must be U.S.

-citizens, at least 18 years old by Election Day, have lived in Cayuga County for 30 days prior to the election, and not be serving a felony sentence.
+Citizens, at least 18 years old by Election Day, have lived in Cayuga County for 30 days prior to the election, and not be serving a felony sentence.
 New York offers early voting starting nine days before Election Day.
 Auburn's municipal government includes a mayor serving four-year terms, with the next mayoral race scheduled for 2025.
 The City Council consists of five ward representatives and four at-large members elected in odd-numbered years.
 Information about local candidates and ballot measures is available at auburnny.gov or by calling Auburn City Hall at 315-255-4104.
 Voters can confirm their polling location through the state website at voterlookup.elections.ny.gov or by contacting the Cayuga County Board.
 Cayuga County recorded approximately 38,000-40,000 ballots in the November 2024 presidential election, representing roughly 65-68% turnout among registered voters.
 The results reflected Cayuga County's swing district nature, with competitive outcomes between Democratic and Republican candidates.
-For the November 3, 2026 general election, several significant races will appear on local ballots.
 New York's gubernatorial contest will take place as Governor Kathy Hochul's term expires that year.
 All 213 seats in the New York State Legislature face election, including the 128th Assembly District that represents the city.
 County-level races include Cayuga County Legislature seats, and certain Auburn City Council positions may also be decided depending on ward schedules.
 Auburn voters will choose their representative for the U.S. House seat in New York's 24th Congressional District.
-No U.S. Senate seat from New York is scheduled for 2026, as Senators Schumer and Gillibrand have terms expiring in 2028 and 2024 respectively.
-New York voters can request absentee ballots through the state Board of Elections website, by downloading a paper application, or by contacting the Cayuga County Board of Elections.
+No U.S. New York voters can request absentee ballots through the state Board of Elections website, by downloading a paper application, or by contacting the Cayuga County Board of Elections.
 Applications must reach the Cayuga County Board at least seven days before the election, or be postmarked by that date if mailed.
-The state permits absentee voting for various circumstances including absence from the county on Election Day, illness, disability, or serving as a family caregiver.
+The state permits absentee voting for various circumstances including absence from the county on Election Day, illness, disability, or acting as a family caregiver.
 Public election records include voter registration lists available with restrictions to candidates and political parties, campaign finance disclosures accessible through the NYS Board of Elections website, candidate petition filings, and detailed precinct-level results published by the Cayuga County Board after certification.

 Frequently Asked Questions

-Property records for Auburn, New York are maintained by the Cayuga County Assessor's Office and the Cayuga County Clerk and Recorder.
+Property records for Auburn, New York are maintained by the Cayuga Town Assessor's Office and the Cayuga County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cayuga County, including parcels in Auburn.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Cayuga County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Cayuga County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Cayuga County offices at the county courthouse.
 The Cayuga County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Auburn, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Cayuga County Clerk's office issues marriage licenses and maintains marriage records for Cayuga County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.